 6. Clown Without Pity

-Back to back Season 3 tales!
+Marge, Marge the doll’s trying to kill me and the toasters been laughin’ at me! – Back to back Season 3 treehouse!
 Homer gives Bart a cursed Krusty doll for his birthday.
 The doll consistently tries to kill Homer, so it becomes a battle between the Krusty doll and Homer.
 Taking it’s cues from the Twilight Zone ep Living Doll, Clown Without Pity is a Treehouse of Horror classic.

 5. Don’t Have A Cow, Mankind